zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 The word “means” (means) here refers to the method,  the manner, or the approach that you use in order to get something don e.
 “Whatever means necessary” is used in a situation where you will do  anything.
 You will do whatever it takes in order to get the result you want to get .
 Carol is still confused about what Miguel plans to do.
 She asks, “By doing what?”  – “What exactly are you going to do, Miguel?” she’s asking.

 She asks, “Have you thought this through?”
-“To thin k something through” is to think carefully about something – to think of all t he possible consequences of
+“To thin k something through” is to think carefully about something – to think of all the possible consequences of

-your actions, to really understand what you are doi ng, including what might go wrong or what problems you might face as you do thi s action.
+your actions, to really understand what you are doi ng, including what might go wrong or what problems you might face as you do this action.
 Miguel then gives us a little bit of his plan.
 He says, “I’ll get the  lay of the land and then formulate some options.
 Everything will work out.”

 “To get the lay (lay) of the land” means to underst and the way things are organized by looking at the situation or by looking  at a particular place.
-Physically, “to get the lay of the land” would be t o understand where everything is – where the roads are, where the streets are, where  the houses are – in a given area.
+Physically, “to get the lay of the land” would be to understand where everything is – where the roads are, where the streets are, where  the houses are – in a given area.
 It can be used more generally to mean to unde rstand the way things are organized, the way an organization or business is o rganized, for example.

 Miguel says that he will “formulate some options.”
 The verb “to formulate” (formulate) means to come up with or develop someth ing, to think of something.
 Miguel says, “Everything will work out.”
 If someone  says, “It’s going to work out,” he means that it’s going to be okay.
 It’s going to be successful.
 There aren’t going to be any problems.